wycomco/misty/README.md

 Please run the script using `sudo misty`.
 The script will then create a `usr/` subfolder in `/Users/Shared/Mist/`, which should already be present after installing *mist-cli*.
 A configuration file will be created that you should customize to suit your needs.
 The script will also ask if you require localizations.
 If you do, localization templates for the relevant plist files will be copied to the `usr/` subfolder, which you should adjust to your language(s).

 You can also place a script called `postinstall.sh` into your usr folder that will be executed after each new import of at least one major version.
 Make sure it is executable by running `chmod +x /Users/Shared/Mist/usr/postinstall.sh` in the terminal.
+The script will run after the misty run has finished, so you may find it useful for `sed`ing plists or altering anything else that is not covered by *misty* itself.

 During the first run, a LaunchDaemon (`/Library/LaunchDaemons/de.wycomco.misty.plist`) will be enabled if not running yet.
 You will be asked at what time *misty* should run.